wizardamigos/app/curriculum/lesson037/description.en.md

 ---
 {
-  "title": "Theory (conditions and comparisons)", "duration": "9:99"
+  "title": "Theory (conditionals & comparison operators)", "duration": "14:09"
 }
 ---

-Here comes description
+Make a new `gist` to add a summary of the new knowledge to your `bookmarks`.